lsst-sqre/nublado1/README.md

 `kubectl create -f jld-fileserver-physpvc.yml`

-This will automagically create a PersistentVolume to back it.
+On Google Container Engine, this will automagically create a PersistentVolume to back it.
 I, at least, found this very surprising.

+If you are not running under GKE you will probably need to create a PersistentVolume for the PersistentVolumeClaim to bind.

 #### NFS Service